PADS: Plug-and-Play 3D Human Pose Analysis via Diffusion Generative Modeling: Method

 \subsection{Pose Analysis as Inverse Problems}

-The core of PADS is to formulate instances of 3D pose analysis as non-linear inverse problems and subsequently solving them within a unified generative pipeline, i.e. generating samples from target conditional distributions.
-For general inverse problems, we consider a signal $\mathbf{x} \in \mathbb{R}^{n}$ and its corresponding measurement $\mathbf{y} \in \mathbb{R}^{m}$, whose relationship can be expressed as:
+At the core of PADS is the formulation of 3D pose analysis tasks as non-linear inverse problems, solved within a unified generative framework by sampling from target conditional distributions.
+A general inverse problem can be described as: